CycleCloud/cyclecloud_tutorials/Lab1/Tutorial.md

 * The autoscaling hook in the PBS scheduler picks up the job and submits a resource request to the Azure CycleCloud server.
-You will see nodes being provisioned in the Azure CycleCloud UI within a minute. ![CC Allocating Nodes](images/cc-allocating-nodes.ong.png)
+You will see nodes being provisioned in the Azure CycleCloud UI within a minute. ![CC Allocating Nodes](images/cc-allocating-nodes.ong.png) Note that CycleCloud will not provision more cores than the limit set on the cluster's autoscaling settings.
+In this case, the sample job contains 1000 tasks, but CycleCloud will only provision up to 100 cores worth of VMs.

-* After the executes are provisioned, their status bar will turn green, and your job will start running.
+* After the execute nodes are provisioned, their status bars will turn green, and the job's tasks will start running.
+For non-tightly coupled jobs, where the individual tasks can independently execute, jobs will start running as soon as any VM is ready.
+  For tightly coupled jobs (i.e. MPI jobs), jobs will not start executing until every VM associated with the jobs is ready.

 * Verify that the job is complete [Need sample results]